HOT TOPICS LIST

 LIST OF TOPICS

+The parabolic time/price system indicator was developed by J. Welles Wilder.
+Often referred to as parabolic SAR or simply SAR (for "stop and reverse"), the term comes from its appearance as a parabola when viewed on a chart.
 A SuperCharts help file describes SAR as "a system designed to allow more leeway or tolerance for contratrend price fluctuation early in a new trade, and then to progressively tighten a protective trailing stop order as the trend matures."
 The indicator is a stop-setting entry and exit trading system designed to keep the investor in the market at all times.
 The idea is that if a trade is not continually producing profits, then it should be liquidated.
 But instead of waiting for the price to bottom and then re-entering with a long position, why not take advantage of the profit opportunities on the way down?

-The SAR indicator displays as a series of dots one dot for each price bar, regardless of the time frame being used.
+USING SARThe SAR indicator displays as a series of dots one dot for each price bar, regardless of the time frame being used.
 In a long position the dots are below the price, and in a short position the dots are above the price.
 Using SAR begins with exiting your long position and entering a short position when the price falls below the SAR, and the dots switch from below to above the price.
 Likewise, you exit your short position and enter a long position when the price crosses above the SAR, and the dots switch from above to below the price.
 (If you have a very sophisticated charting program, it may be possible to have the trades entered automatically for you if you have the guts to follow any system blindly.)

-The formulas used to calculate this indicator are:
+CALCULATING SARThe formulas used to calculate this indicator are:

 SARb = SARp + AF(H-SARp)